jmschrei/bpnet-lite/example_jsons/README.md

 		"verbose": null    # Whether to print out a log to the terminal during training },

-   # Parameters to pass into the interpret step
+   # Parameters to pass into the attribute step
-	"interpret_parameters": {
+	"attribute_parameters": {
 		"batch_size": 1,      # Batch size to use for training and validation "output": "profile",  # Which head to calculate attributions for "chroms": ["chr8"],   # Chromosomes to make predictions for

-      # Loci to make interpretations for (can be a list)
+      # Loci to make attributions for (can be a list)
 		"loci": "../../../tfatlas/processed_data/ENCSR000BGQ/peaks.bed.gz",

-		"ohe_filename": null,   # Filename to store one-hot encodings of the sequences "attr_filename": null,  # Filename to store DeepLIFT/SHAP values for the sequences "n_shuffles": 20,       # Number of GC-matched shuffles to perform "random_state": null,   # A seed to control the shuffles "verbose": null         # Whether to print out a progress bar during interpretation
+		"ohe_filename": null,   # Filename to store one-hot encodings of the sequences "attr_filename": null,  # Filename to store DeepLIFT/SHAP values for the sequences "n_shuffles": 20,       # Number of GC-matched shuffles to perform "random_state": null,   # A seed to control the shuffles "verbose": null         # Whether to print out a progress bar during attribution

 	},